William Muldoon Promotes Health System

 whistler-and-muldoon

 I first read about William Muldoon in a biography of John L. Sullivan, the last bare knuckle heavyweight champion.
-Sullivan ushered in gloved boxing by refusing to take part in any more bare knuckle bouts.
-The last major bare knuckle bout was fought by Sullivan against Jake Kilrain in 1889.
+Sullivan ushered in gloved boxing by refusing to take part in any more bare-knuckle bouts.
+John L. Sullivan and Jake Kilrain fought the last major bare-knuckle bout in 1889.
 Odds were against Sullivan, a binge drinker indulging heavily between bouts.
-He was
+He was in terrible

 Share